CONSTRUCTION LITIGATION AND ARBITRATION

 ALTERNATIVE DISPUTE RESOLUTION

 Trent Cotney is AAA Construction Mediator, Florida Supreme Court Circuit Civil and Appellate Mediator, and a Department of Business and Professional Regulation Condominium and Homeowner’s Association mediator.
 He has mediated a variety of disputes involving commercial and construction matters both informally and formally through the mediation process.
 In addition, Mr. Cotney is a member of AAA Panel of Construction Arbitrators and a Qualified Court-Appointed Arbitrator that specializes in arbitrating construction disputes.
-Trent Cotney, P.A. provides all alternative dispute resolution services at fixed rates with no required hourly minimum and no cancellation fee.
+Cotney Construction Law provides all alternative dispute resolution services at fixed rates with no required hourly minimum and no cancellation fee.

 We defend contractors in licensing disputes on both a local and State level.
 We respond to Department of Business and Professional Regulation investigations and argue before the Construction Industry Licensing Board and Electrical Contractors Licensing Board on behalf of contractors.
 We also defend architects, engineers and other design professional in front of their governing boards.
 The types of claims we defend include complaints based on misallocation of funds, judgments relating to the practice of construction, renting your license, abandonment of a project, improper licensure, failure to obtain a permit, fraud, negligence and failure to notify DBPR of prior criminal convictions.